-When Mr Johnson arrives at reception, he is just type that Basil Loathes.
+When Mr Johnson arrives at reception, he is just the type that Basil Loathes.
 He is a young open-chested, medallioned playboy.
 Basil becomes irritated when Sybil flirts with him and makes snide remarks about him resembling an ape.

 When the Abbotts arrive, Basil goes into fawning mode when he realises, after some misunderstanding, that they are both doctors.
 He escorts them personally to their rooms.
 Meanwhile, Mr Johnson inquires of Sybil about a room for his mother who is arriving the next day.
 As the hotel is full, he agrees to have her stay in his room.